Karen Moss – Executive Director and Founder

 Michelle qualified as a physiotherapist at the University of Cape Town.
 She has worked in both private and state healthcare in South Africa, USA and England, in the fields of paediatrics and sports physiotherapy.

 Michelle is from a fruit farm in Wolseley.
-She is involved in the education and empowerment of the farming community (leave this out – having completed a course in social innovation through the Graduate School of Business).
+She is involved in the education and empowerment of the farming community.
 She lives in Cape Town during the school term with her three boys and competes in endurance events.

 Janine van Niekerk – Sustainability Manager